andrew/nesbitt.io/_posts/2026-05-22-dependency-pruning.md

 Maven has had `mvn dependency:analyze` in [maven-dependency-plugin](https://maven.apache.org/plugins/maven-dependency-plugin/analyze-mojo.html) for a very long time.
 It works on bytecode after compilation, comparing referenced classes against declared dependencies, and reports both "unused declared" and "used undeclared" (things you're getting transitively and should probably declare directly).
 On Gradle, the [Dependency Analysis Gradle Plugin](https://github.com/autonomousapps/dependency-analysis-gradle-plugin) has become the standard and produces structured advice that includes unused dependencies alongside other dependency-hygiene findings; Netflix's [Nebula Lint](https://github.com/nebula-plugins/gradle-lint-plugin) has an `unused-dependency` rule that does a similar bytecode-vs-declarations check.

-Bytecode analysis can't see reflection, so anything loaded by class name string will be flagged as unused when it isn't, which describes a fair amount of enterprise Java.
-If you want evidence that the exercise pays off in security terms, Soto-Valero et al. [debloated a real industrial Java application](https://arxiv.org/abs/2108.05115) and measured a real drop in CVE exposure afterwards.
+Bytecode analysis can't see reflection or annotation processors, so anything loaded by class-name string or used only at compile time will be flagged as unused when it isn't, which describes a fair amount of enterprise Java.
+If you want evidence that the exercise pays off in security terms, Ponta et al. at SAP [debloated a real industrial Java application](https://arxiv.org/abs/2108.05115) and measured a real drop in CVE exposure afterwards.

 ### PHP